-I was offered a contract to lay out the route for a trail north of Holberg, up on the strandby main.
+I was working for a client to lay out the route for a trail north of Holberg, up on the strandby main.
+It became known as The Holberg Adventure.
 The job was to lay out a trail from the client’s property over to an unnamed lake, this lake is one of the northernmost lakes on the island and is several km from his property.
 My boy worked with me.
 We did not know just how long this would take, so we packed food, camping gear, and at 6 am Saturday morning, we pulled out of Sayward and were on our way.
 We made it to the eve river rest area where the alternator blew.

 6 am and we were off again, the trip to the strandby was uneventful, we arrived around 11 am.
 The strandby river flows into Shuttleworth bight where the community of Strandby once stood.
 From where we stopped the auto we could see the windmills that are located on nob hill, just across the strandby river valley, we were quite a bit further north than where these windmills are located.
 We put on our cork boots and rain gear, and headed into the bush.

 We found an old homestead here and decided it was a great spot to end the trail.
 My son was checking out the old cabin and area around it while i headed down to the lake to see where the client could put a dock in.
 It was pretty wet with high water.
 At one point I got my boot stuck, almost getting a soaker, so I went to take a step back with my unstuck boot, unknown to me, my other shoelace was untied with one strand being under the stuck boot.

 On the drive out we hit a rock and tore a hole in the oil pan which drained the engine in about 1 minute.
 I shut it off and we took a look, there was no going on so we took stock of our situation, we were completely immobilized with 26 km of old road where we were unlikely to see another soul in between us and Holberg.
 With my leg cramps, I knew it would be a tough walk but we started to walk out.
 I made it about a km and the leg cramps came back, I could not go further, my boy Robert said to me “dad, you have to go back while I head out.
 I will find help and get back for you as soon as I can”.

 I could not run the SUV but had a sleeping bag that I wrapped myself up in and got settled in for the night, l figured it would sometime the next day before help arrived, I fell asleep after some time.
-Sometime around midnight, l heard a truck coming up the road, sure enough, it was my boy with help, he had run into Ken and his incredible pup, timber, who was a friend from Holberg at about 6 km out of Holberg and they returned to grab me.
+Sometime around midnight, l heard a truck coming up the road, sure enough, it was my boy with help, he had run into Ken and his incredible pup, timber, who was a friend from Holberg and they returned to grab me.

 Over the years Donny has pulled us out of many bad situations and saved our asses almost every time we got into one, you could not ask for a better friend.
 He picked us up and off to Sayward we headed.
 The trip was fine and we got home quickly.
 I got on the horn and called another friend here who had a trailer I could borrow, I arranged to get it the next day, he also lent me a set of racks to load the SUV on the trailer.
 Donny came early and we went and got the trailer and off we go back to Holberg and the SUV.
 On the way in, several of the deck boards broke and were gone when got back, on a closer inspection, we realized all the deck boards were rotten, we managed to locate some used plywood that we could place over the deck boards making it strong enough to hold the SUV.
 We got up to the SUV mid-afternoon and pulled the trailer in place, I set up the racks and started the SUV, and quickly tried to pull it up onto the trailer, both racks collapsed and were completely useless now.
 So here we were needing to remove both a trailer and an SUV out of the strandby.

 Donny says, let’s tie the car to the trailer and pull it all out at once to Holberg, during this time, the rear brakes began making some pretty horrible sounds.
 We made it to about 5 km from Holberg and decided we would take one at a time from there.
 We took them to Ken’s house but he was not home, we dropped both off there and hoped he would be ok with that.
 We figured with all the noise the brakes were making we would leave both at Ken’s.
 We made it out and I again got on the horn looking for a trailer and truck I could rent to get this SUV out.
 I was getting tired of this drive.

 Patty picked me up on the way back home while he got the truck up on blocks and removed the rear wheels.
 I got to work as soon as I got there starting with the calipers, as I removed them I noticed that there was nothing wrong with them but as I pulled off the rotors, all the emergency brake pads and hardware fell out in pieces., the same thing on both sides, It was the cause of the problem, we had no replacement parts for this so I just removed everything from inside the drum, Don decided to have me replace the pads on the rear brakes but we did not need to replace the calipers or rotors.
 The truck was good to go, Donny took back the unused parts, picked up the needed emergency brake pads and hardware later, and got 1100.00 back.
 Donny took me home and would pick me up in the morning for another go at getting the SUV and trailer out to the highway.